CompGenomeLab/PHACTboost/Map2Prot/README.md

 ## Overview

 These Python scripts extract coding sequences from genomic data, find their genomic coordinates, exon, strand, chromosome information and translate these sequences to proteins, match them with canonical protein sequences.
 All possible single nucleotide substitutions are calculated and corresponding amino acids and amino acid positions are found.
+Genomic coordinates, referance nucleotides and alternating nucleotides are mapped to corresponding amino acid positions, reference and alternating amino acids.

 - **fasta_dict.py**: Generates a dictionary from a FASTA file, associating sequence headers with their corresponding sequences.